 Could radiation from the very CT scans that our doctors rely on be harming us?

-Some fear that the ionizing radiation emitted from CT scans can destroy DNA and cause tumors.
+Some fear that the ionizing radiation emitted from CT scans can harm DNA and cause tumors.

 “There’s a risk of developing a tumor if you have a lot of CT scans, but that doesn’t usually happen unless you have a very serious life-threatening medical condition,” says Dianna Cody, Ph.D., professor of Imaging Physics at MD Anderson.
 “For most people, the benefits of the exam definitely outweigh the potential risks.”